 The free newsletter, the Torch, is published quarterly and each issue keeps you informed about the progress being made in the fight against WM, as well as research activities, treatments, IWMF events and programs.
 The Torch can be viewed and printed directly from the IWMF web site

-The IWMF sponsors a friendly Internet-based group discussion forum in English called IWMF-Talk, where you can communicate with others, share experiences and insights, exchange information and get emotional support.
+The IWMF sponsors a friendly Internet-based group discussion forum in English called IWMF-Connect, where you can communicate with others, share experiences and insights, exchange information and get emotional support.
 The discussions typically focus on WM diagnosis, treatments, research, prognosis, side effects and related conditions.
 In addition, other important information is conveyed about patient advocacy, outreach to doctors, concerns of the newly diagnosed, information about IWMF’s research and educational activities.

 Members post their message or question to IWMF-Talk.
 These are then automatically distributed to all IWMF-Talk participants, via e-mail, usually within hours, if not minutes.
-Members can reply to the e-mail originator or to the entire IWMF-Talk list.
+Members can reply to the e-mail originator or to the entire IWMF-Connect list.
 There are typically 20-30 messages per day.

 LIFELINE and One-on-One Support